Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Model and Methodology

 \subsection{Sparsity Constraints}

 In this section we introduce some notations and assumptions about sparsity that we tacitly maintain all along the paper.
-In the following, let $s_0$ denote the cardinality of the set $S_0$, i.e., $s_0 := |S_0|$, where $S_0$ is a set such that $\|\beta_{S_0^c}^*\|_1$ is sufficiently small as specified by our Assumption \ref{A:IV} below.
-Moreover, we assume that the set $\wtl S_0$ is rich enough such that the parameter vector $\beta^0$ satisfies
+Let $s_0$ denote the cardinality of the set $S_0$, i.e., $s_0 := |S_0|$, where $S_0$ is a set such that $\|\beta_{S_0^c}^0\|_1$ is sufficiently small.
+That is, we assume that the set $S_0$ is rich enough such that the parameter vector $\beta^0$ satisfies

 for some constant $C>0$.
-We thus restrict the (approximate) sparsity of $\beta^0$ through the COSI and the cardinality of $S_0$.
-Below we introduce a sparsity link condition which, together with inequality \eqref{approx:sparse:ineq}, implies an approximate sparsity bound on $\beta^*$ and characterizes $S_0$.
+Inequality \eqref{approx:sparse:ineq} imposes approximate sparsity on $\beta^0$: The absolute value of the parameters outside the sparsity set $S_0$ is bounded by some value which tends to zero as the sample size tends to infinity.

-Hereafter, we assume that $\Theta$ and $\Theta^M $ exist and assume sparsity with respect to rows of $\Theta $.
+Hereafter, we assume that $\Theta$ and $\Theta^M $ exist and assume sparsity with respect to rows of $\Theta:= \Sigma^{-1} $.
 To this purpose we define

 The sparsity restriction on $\Theta$ has the following interpretation: if the $(jk)$--th component of $\Theta$ is zero, then the variables $Z_j$ and $Z_k$ are partially uncorrelated, given the other variables.
 In particular if $Z$ is jointly normal then we have that the variables $Z_j$ and $Z_k$ are conditionally independent, given the other variables.
-This also motivates to impose an $\ell_1$--penalty for the estimation of $\Sigma^{-1}$, which was proposed by \cite{meinshausen2006}.
+This also motivates the use of an $\ell_1$--penalty for the estimation of $\Sigma^{-1}$, as we do in Section \ref{sss_Theta} and which was proposed by \cite{meinshausen2006}.
+Note that it is possible to relax the sparsity constraints but this would lead to a less efficient estimator.

 We need to assume some sparsity pattern on $M$, that is, most of the elements in each row or column of $M$ are zero.
 We conjecture that it would suffice to assume only approximate sparsity for $M$ and $\Theta$ but at the cost of much more technical proofs and notation.
 For the sparsity of $M$ we introduce the notation